-Great Wheal Busy, formerly named Chacewater Mine.
-Tin was mined here from the 17th Century onwards.
-One of the most important periods for the mine was from around 1815 to 1870, initially Copper was produced but from the mid 1850’s Tin was the main production.
-In 1856 Harvey’s Engine House was erected to hold an 85″ Pumping Engine.
+Great Wheal Busy was formerly known as Chacewater Mine.
+So, records state Tin was mined here from the 17th Century onwards.
+One of the most important periods for the mine was during the years 1815 to 1870.
+Firstly Copper was produced but from the mid 1850’s Tin was the main production.
+During 1856 Harvey’s Engine House was erected to hold an 85″ Pumping Engine.

 The mine steadily expanded to take in neighbouring setts, subsequently it was renamed to Great Wheal Busy United.
 After ten years of working the original engine was sold off when the company moved most of its operations to the eastern part of the mine.